Skip to content

 Storage

-• Protect from light and avoid freeze-thaw cycles
+• Protect from direct light and avoid freeze-thaw cycles

 See the peptide storage guide for complete guidelines.